 On the occasion of its fifth exhibition, Blenheim Art Foundation organised a major survey of Yves Klein’s work, presented in collaboration with the Yves Klein Estate.
 The exhibition coincided with the ninetieth anniversary of the artist’s birth.

-Featuring over 50 artworks, this will be the most comprehensive exhibition of Yves Klein in the UK to date.
-Visitors will be able to explore Klein’s wide-ranging practice, including painting, sculpture and large-scale installation.
+Featuring over 50 artworks, visitors were able to explore Klein’s wide-ranging practice, including painting, sculpture and large-scale installation.
 One of the most influential artists of his generation, his pioneering artistic experiments anticipated and inspired movements in conceptual art, minimalism and performance art.
 Klein is best known for the development of his own vivid ultramarine pigment, International Klein Blue (IKB), which became a symbolic part of his practice, a key to reaching the ‘infinite’ and ‘sublime’ through pure colour.